 - Structure Sensor presentation;

 - Preparation of necessary equipment and apps: SDK Structure Sensor, Scanner.xcodeproj;

 - The Xcode IDE (Integrated development environment for MacOS and IOS) configuration, build the example of the Scanner.xcodeproj project;

 - Learning the SDK Structure Sensor based on the Scanner.xcodeproj.

 1. Structure Sensor presentation

 Connect the Structure Sensor to your iPad and launch the Scanner app.
-If you have difficulties use the following instructions: How to connect with Structure Sensor; How to get started with the Scanner app.
+If you have difficulties use the following instructions: How to connect with Structure Sensor.

 3 Pic.
 Displaying the data from iPad camera and Structure Sensor